ikrommyd/ttH-EFT-generation/README.md

-# CMS EFT Workshop Hands-on tutorial
+# ttH EFT sample generation

-This is a companion repository for CMS EFT workshop at LPC tutorial.
-The tutorial is aimed at graduate students and other researchers who are interested in including an EFT interpretation in their analysis.
+This is my attempt at properly generating ttH EFT samples where the Higgs decays to two photons.

 ## Setup